yo5678/pra_GithubAction_CDK/README.md

 ~~~

 What is boostrap:we need to perform this command just once when
 you make new cdk-app.
-After perfomr this commmand, AWS start preparing　resource that needs deploying.
+After perform this commmand, AWS start preparing　resource that needs deploying.

 https://dev.classmethod.jp/articles/cdk-bootstrap-modern-template/